 What that means is that if you can invest your CPFOA at 6%p.a , you are effectively cutting your time to achieve your retirement target by 6 years early.

 By investing at a higher rate of return of 6%, you are getting $77,000 more when you are age 55!

 Furthermore, along the years of accumulation, you have the option to use it as a buffer for your mortgage loan in the event you are out of a job.
 Transfering to CPFSA is a one-way ticket.

 Is 6%p.a achievable?

 You may be thinking that CPF interest is risk-free while investment return is non-guaranteed.

 You are right in an academic sense.
 But it is possible to achieve it by following a few guidelines.

 1. Stay invested long enough by putting time on your side.
-(How long should you invest for?
-Hint: Depends on how long you are willing to commit to transfer your OA to SA)

 3. Rebalance your risk by buying low and selling high through portfolio balancing.

 4. Diversifying through time – Dollar Cost Averaging